svanderbleek/twpgtwp/README.md

 * Formal Reasoning about Hardware Capability Architectures
 * Aneris: A Mechanised Logic for Modular Reasoning about Distributed Systems
 * Cerise: Program Verification on a Capability Machine in the Presence of Untrusted Code
+* Trust as a Programming Primitive
+* Project Verona: a programming language for the modern cloud
+* A Bootloader Module is Designed and Implemented Based on a New Computer Architecture
+* Generic Bootloader Architecture Based on Automatic Update Mechanism
+* A Scalable Bootloader and Debugger Design for An NoC-based Multi-processor SoC
+* A Two-stage Bootloader to Support Multi-application Deployment and Switching in Wireless Sensor Networks
+* A Reconfigurable and Scalable Verification Environment for NoC Design

 ## Binary Analysis